mmuratarat/mmuratarat.github.io/_posts/2019-10-02-generating_random_variables.md

 # Gibbs Sampling

 Gibbs sampling, proposed in the early 1990s, is commonly used as a means of statistical inference, especially Bayesian inference.
 It is a the most basic randomized algorithm (i.e. an algorithm that makes use of random numbers), and is an alternative to deterministic algorithms for statistical inference such as the expectation-maximization algorithm (EM).
-It is a very useful way of simulating from distributions that are difficult to simulate from directly.
+It is a very useful way of sampling observations from multivariate distributions that are difficult to simulate from directly.

 Gibbs sampling is attractive because it can sample from high-dimensional posteriors.
 The main idea is to break the problem of sampling from the high-dimensional joint distribution into a series of samples from low-dimensional conditional distributions.
 Because the low-dimensional updates are done in a loop, samples are not independent as in rejection sampling.
 The dependence of the samples turns out to follow a Markov distribution, leading to the name Markov chain Monte Carlo (MCMC).